 The faculty of the University consists of all persons holding the ranks of instructor, assistant professor, associate professor, and professor.
-The State Board of Agriculture and the President of the University are assisted in the exercise of their constitutional powers of government of the University by means of a faculty organization consisting of the faculties of the various colleges and all-university bodies known as the Academic Assembly, the Academic Senate and the Academic Council.
+The Board of Trustees and the President of the University are assisted in the exercise of their constitutional powers of government of the University by a faculty organization consisting of the faculties of the various colleges and all-university bodies known as the Academic Assembly, the Academic Senate, and the Academic Council.

 The faculties of the several colleges have jurisdiction over academic matters pertaining to the internal affairs of each college.
-All faculty members attached to the college have a right to vote in the faculty meeting, which is presided over by the Dean of the college.
+All faculty members attached to a college have a right to vote in the faculty meeting, which is presided over by the Dean of the college.